Indigetes: Location

+Culture

-The Indigetes minted their own coins which bore the inscription undikesken in northeastern Iberian script that is interpreted in Iberian language as a self-reference to the ethnic name of that people: from the Indigetes or from those of undika.
+The Indigetes minted their own coins, which bore the inscription undikesken in northeastern Iberian script that is interpreted in Iberian language as a self-reference to the ethnic name of that people: from the Indigetes or from those of undika.

-In 218 BC they were conquered by Rome during the Roman conquest of Hispania.
-In 195 BC they rebelled; the consul Marcus Porcius Cato quashed the rebellion.

-The main archaeological sites for the Indigetes are in Ullastret (Baix Empordà), Castell de la Fosca (Palamós, Baix Empordà) and Puig Castellet (Lloret de Mar, Selva).
+The main archaeological sites related to the Indigetes are in Ullastret (Baix Empordà), Castell de la Fosca (Palamós, Baix Empordà) and Puig Castellet (Lloret de Mar, Selva).

+History

+In 218 BC, they were conquered by Rome during the Roman conquest of Hispania.
+In 195 BC they rebelled, but they were crushed by the consul Marcus Porcius Cato.